Benefits of Using an Airless Paint Sprayer

 - Waste: Approximately 15 percent of the paint will be lost to the atmosphere

 - Overspray: Since the spray covers a large swath each time, anything that isn’t covered could get painted.
-Mask or cover anything you do not want painted.
+Mask or cover anything you do not want to be painted.
 When painting outside be aware that the wind will take the paint in ways you cannot control.

 - Control: It is more difficult to control where your paint will end up with an airless paint sprayer.